dotnet/aspnetcore/README.md

 #Core CLR Packages

 Currently the BCL is split into some fairly fine grained packages, which was one of the goals of this effort.
 However, the packages that exist today do not necessarily represent the list of packages that we will end up with.
 We are still experimenting with what makes sense to be a package and what the experience should be.

+#Feedback

+You can log issues in this repo in order to start discussions, ask questions, make suggestions, etc.